 Crystal Opal

-The value of opal lies in its fascinating changing colors.
-This is due to the water molecules in the gem being mixed with other atoms to form various colors, such as iron, calcium, magnesium, copper, etc. Opals generally have glass luster or waxy luster.
-If the color luster changes with the angle, it is a precious gemstone; therefore, the higher the chroma, the higher the value.
-In recent years, high-quality opals have become increasingly expensive, with high-color opals sold in auction houses often costing tens of thousands of dollars.
+The value of opal lies in its captivating play of color, which is due to water molecules within the gemstone mixing with other atoms, resulting in various colors such as iron, calcium, magnesium, and copper.
+Opal generally has a glassy or waxy luster, and if the color play changes with the angle, it is considered a precious gemstone; therefore, the higher the saturation of the opal, the greater its value.
+In recent years, high-quality opals have become increasingly expensive, with high-saturation opals selling for tens of thousands of dollars at auction.